 The Tender Offer shall be implemented in compliance with the procedures and information disclosure standards provided by the Financial Instruments and Exchange Act of Japan, which procedures and standards are not necessarily identical to the procedures and information disclosure standards applied in the United States.
 Further, it may be difficult for a shareholder to enforce its rights or claims it may have arising under the U.S. securities laws, since the Tender Offeror and the Target Company are incorporated outside the United States and their officers and directors are not U.S. residents.
-Shareholders may not be able to bring a claim against a company and its officers and directors outside the United States will be able to compel a company and its subsidiaries and affiliated companies outside the United States to subject themselves to the jurisdiction of a U.S. court.
+Shareholders may not be able to bring a claim against a company and its officers and directors outside the United States in a non-U.S. court for violations of the U.S. securities laws.
+Furthermore, there is no guarantee that shareholders will be able to compel a company and its subsidiaries and affiliated companies outside the United States to subject themselves to the jurisdiction of a U.S. court.